varigence/docs/bimlflex/data-vault-bimlflex/index.md

 ---
-uid: bimlflex-concepts-overview
+uid: data-vault-bimlflex
-title: BimlFlex Concepts Overview
+title: Data Vault and BimlFlex
-summary: Overview of BimlFlex concepts including importing metadata, templates, integration keys, load parameters, and delete detection
+summary: Overview of Data Vault concepts as implemented in BimlFlex
 ---
 # BimlFlex Concepts Overview